A Short Walk in the Hindu Kush: Publication

-A Short Walk was first published in 1958 by Secker and Warburg.
+A Short Walk was first published in 1958 by Secker & Warburg.
 It has been reprinted many times since in both Britain and the USA.
-The book has been translated into French (1989), Spanish (1997), Chinese (1998), German (2005), Swedish (2008), and Croatian (2016).
+The book has been translated into French (1989), Spanish (1997), Chinese (1998), German (2005), Swedish (2008) and Croatian (2016).

 Illustrations and maps

 The book was illustrated with monochrome photographs taken by Newby or Carless.

 There are two hand-drawn maps.
-The "Map to illustrate a journey in Nuristan by Eric Newby and Hugh Carless in 1956", shows an area of 75 x 55 miles covering the Panjshir valley to the Northwest, and Nuristan and the Pushal valley to the Southeast; it has a small inset of Central Asia showing the area's location to the Northeast of Kabul.
-The other map, "Nuristan", covers a larger area of about 185 x 140 miles, showing Kabul and Jalalabad to the South, and Chitral and the Pakistan region of Kohistan to the East.
+The "Map to illustrate a journey in Nuristan by Eric Newby and Hugh Carless in 1956", shows an area of 75 × 55 miles covering the Panjshir valley to the Northwest, and Nuristan and the Pushal valley to the Southeast; it has a small inset of Central Asia showing the area's location to the Northeast of Kabul.
+The other map, "Nuristan", covers a larger area of about 185 × 140 miles, showing Kabul and Jalalabad to the South, and Chitral and the Pakistan region of Kohistan to the East.